railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

 During this tutorial we have used Postgres as an example service, so let's finally connect to it via its private domain and port!

-You can use any database GUI tool you prefer, or none at all, because, with our setup, you can connect to the database over the private network using any software.
+You can use any database GUI tool you prefer, or none at all, since our setup allows you to connect to the database over the private network using any software.

 Example: Your `prisma migrate deploy` or `python manage.py migrate` commands will now work locally without the need to use the public host and port for the database.